 Standard Software Development Terms

-The following terms apply to the development and supply of software by Roam Creative Ltd (“Roam”) to the Customer, and are to be read in conjunction with the Estimate.
+The following terms apply to the development and supply of software by Roam Creative Ltd (“Roam”) to the Customer, and will form part of the Agreement between the parties, in conjunction with the Estimate.

-‘Development’ means the development of the Software (and specifications) to use on the System as described in the Estimate in accordance with the agreed specifications and Estimate deliverables;
+‘Development’ means the development of the Software (and specifications) to use on the System as described in the Estimate in accordance with the agreed specifications that are expressly set out and identified as a “specification” in an Estimate;

 ‘Development Testing’ means the tests and checks of the Software and Documentation provided by Roam to identify any unacceptable defects;